Healthy Homes Assessment Te Mata Hills

 What We Do

-As building inspectors, we take on all issues of professional house inspections.
-We are there to ensure you make the right decision when purchasing your next property.
+As building inspectors, we take on all components of professional house inspects.
+We are here to make sure that you make the best choice when it comes to buying your next home.

-We take your investment seriously We conduct comprehensive examinations to make sure you don’t encounter any unpleasant or costly surprise costs, meaning you are able to relax and focus on the enjoyable aspects of purchasing or owning your own house.
+We take your investment seriously We will conduct comprehensive inspections so you won’t receive any expensive or unwelcome surprise costs, meaning you are able to relax and focus on the fun aspects of buying or owning the home.

-We offer a wide range of services to ensure that you are completely informed about the condition of any property that you might be contemplating buying or selling along with other services.
+We offer a wide range of solutions to make sure you are completely informed about the condition of any property that you might be thinking of buying or selling and also other solutions.

-Our systematic approach to your property inspection and the most up-to-date software technology with digital photos embedded into the Report, you are able to actually see any issues that may be discovered.
-Because of our comprehensive reporting it’s not surprising that we get so many clients recommending our services to their family and friends.
+We have a systematic method of conducting your home inspection as well as the latest technology in software which includes digital photos in your report, you are able to actually see any issues identified.
+Because of our comprehensive reporting it’s not surprising that we get so many clients recommending our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports